jo3-l/blog/content/posts/bitap.md

 }
 ```

 Hm.
-That doesn't seem like a major change.
-Although it is nice that `active` has a more compact encoding, we still have an inner loop.
-Can we get rid of that with some clever bit manipulation?
+That doesn't seem like a major improvement.
+Although it is nice that `active` has a more compact encoding, there are still two nested loops, begging the question to whether we can eliminate the inner loop somehow...

-It turns out that we indeed can, with some precomputation and a small change in perspective.
+It turns out that we indeed can, using some clever bit manipulation and a small change in perspective.
 Observe that, in the above algorithm, we look at each match state, checking if it can continue (by comparing `c` with `P[j]`), and then advance by one position if so.
 On the other hand, an alternative approach is to unconditionally advance _all_ match states by one position, and then kill any states that arose from an invalid transition.
 The key is that, unlike the previous approach, both of these steps can be implemented in a single bit operation operating on the entire bitset at once.

 Indeed, to advance all match states by one position, it suffices to shift left by one: `active << 1`.
 The only challenge that remains is to kill off states arising from an invalid transition: in other words, given `next = active << 1`, we want to only keep the states that should really have advanced after observing the character `c`.
 The second and final insight is that we can accomplish this by precomputing a bitset of valid states that can arise after observing the character `c` for each character that appears in the pattern, and then intersecting with the appropriate bitset.